Modeling Electrokinetic Flows with the Discrete Ion Stochastic Continuum Overdamped Solvent Algorithm: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the U.S.~Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Applied Mathematics Program under contract No.~DE-AC02-05CH11231.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No.~DE-AC02-05CH11231.
+A. Donev was also supported by the NSF under awards DMS-2011544 and CBET-1804940.

 \begin{appendix}